Lali67/SQL_Snippet/T-SQL/Optimization/DS-Shrinking Databases.md

 # Optimizing Database Structures

-## Shrinking a file -- Best Practices
+## Shrinking a file or database -- Best Practices

 #### Consider the following information when you plan to shrink a file: